Thursday, 21 April 2016

 Northern Caucasus, early Middle Ages structures

-A historical overview of the early Turk tribes conveys a diagram of their influential presence in the Eurasian zone and pinpoint an acme, duration and decrease wherein resilience was a seamless habit.
+A historical overview of early Turk tribes conveys a diagram of their influential presence in the Eurasian zone and pinpoints an acme, duration and decrease wherein resilience was a seamless habit.

 Soon facing the West, they conquered the Heftalite kingdom with the help of the Sasanian empire, and entered Transoxiana, Sogdian, and Qwarezmian cities; Bukhara and Samarkand became de facto their possession.
-Fighting then for the control of the Silk Roads, they could bypass the Sassanian and Byzantine trade frontiers conquering the southern road to India and the northern to the Aral steppes and eastern Europe.
-These campaigns broadened the Turk presence in northern areas as conquerors, skillful artisans (blacksmiths in particular), and warriors.
+Fighting then for the control of the Silk Roads, they could bypass the Sassanian and Byzantine closed frontiers conquering the southern road to India and the northern to the Aral steppes and eastern Europe.
+These campaigns broadened the Turk presence as conquerors, skilful artisans (blacksmiths in particular), and warriors.

 In 572, a great Turk empire was established over Eurasia able to join its extreme lands with remarkable consequences.
-Quite soon it split into two parts (582) of which the western khaganate lasted till 743.
-This time span is considered the Turk Era of Eurasia and, for a powerful empire was established, it may be referred to as a Golden Age.
+Quite soon it split into two parts (582) of which the western Khaganate lasted till 743.
+This period is considered the Turk Era of Eurasia and, for a powerful empire was established, it is referred to as a Golden Age.

-Although the Turkification of the whole area began during the Hun-Heftalite migrations, it definitely deepened in this period despite a short formal suzerainty of the Tang dynasty, mid VIIth.
+Although the Turkification of the whole area began during the Hun-Heftalite migrations, it definitely deepened in this period despite a short formal suzerainty of the Tang dynasty, in the mid-7th century.
 The nomadic overlords mingled with the local traditions to the point of embracing Sogdian and Qwarezmian as official languages.
-New communities arose from the common interests of nomadic and settled individuals of diverse ethnicities (Tocharian, Iranian, and northern nomadic stocks).
-But in the VIIIth century, their dominion was to falter because of complex historical events linked to the Islamic advent upon Central Asia.
-After a wide Turkification, Central Asia underwent an as wide Islamisation spread to the extent that Turk-Islamic dynasties emerged at the end of the millennium.
+New communities arose from the common interests of nomadic and settled ethnicities (Tocharian, Iranian, and northern nomadic stocks).
+But in the 8th century, their dominion was to falter because of complex historical events linked to the Islamic advent in Central Asia.
+After a wide Turkification, Central Asia underwent an as wide Islamisation to the extent that powerful Turk-Islamic dynasties emerged at the end of the millennium.

-While there is historical evidence for surmising this early medieval period to represent a legendary Turk Golden Age, a unique Turk record speaks for it, the Orkhon funerary monument, mid-VIIIth (Orkhon Valley, Mongolia).
-The funerary inscriptions, in fact, celebrate the Gok khaganate's great accomplishments in economic development and international polities bearing the memory that numerous representatives from all over the world attended the impressive funeral ceremonies.
-Furthermore, period Chinese chronicles praise the magnificence of the Turk court.
+While there is historical evidence for surmising this early medieval period to represent a legendary Turk Golden Age, a unique Turk record speaks for it - the Orkhon funerary monument, mid-8th century (Orkhon Valley, Mongolia).
+The funerary inscriptions celebrate the Gok Khaganate's great accomplishments in economic development and international polities bearing the memory that numerous representatives from all over the world attended the impressive funeral ceremonies.
+Furthermore, period Chinese chronicles praise the magnificence of the period Turk court.

 Kul Tigin, brother of Bilge Kaghan, Gok Turk d.
 731